 the LCD.
 No it's not going to deal well with badly sent CW and cannot

-expect to that.
-Still fun to have in it's feature set and very useful.
+expect it to do that.
+Still fun to have in it's feature set and very

 Frequency Display Error Correction and S-Meter Level Adjustments.

-Test sample was only inaccurate about 2 hz HIGH in received frequency to
+Test sample was only inaccurate about 2 hz HIGH (with firmware

 called "F correct".
 Tune in to a time signal station such as WWV

 (exactly to it's proper frequency in LSB or USB using a wide bandwidth)

 then adjust the F correct setting.

 As it always goes with many wide band radio receivers it was still slightly